Newquay-University-Centre/r4nqy/docs/ggplot_examples.md

 You need to read the examples in this worksheet and then fill in the missing code or alter what is provided already in the empty code chunks of the accompanying template script.
 Instructions for getting that are given below.

 As you complete each code chunk, try it out by pressing the green arrow at the top right of the chunk.
 Sometimes you might want to try out an individual line.
-You can do that by placing the cursor anywhere in the line and pressing `Controll-Entr` (windows) or `Command-Enter` (Mac)
+You can do that by placing the cursor anywhere in the line and pressing `Control-Entr` (windows) or `Command-Enter` (Mac)

 Remember that the template is a markdown document, so you can add extra text between the code chunks to explain to yourself what is going on.
 You can format this test, if you wish, according to the very basic markdown rules for doing this.
 See Help/Markdown Quick Reference.
 This formatting is only useful if you 'knit' the script, by pressing the knit button at the top of the script pane.
 Try this!
 I suggest you knit to html.
 This is how the worksheet you are working from was produced.